dgthegeek/youtube-clone/README.md

 ```

 The YouTube clone will be accessible at [http://localhost:3000](http://localhost:3000).

+Or you can simply visite the website here : [https://regal-boba-b32ea5.netlify.app/]

 Feel free to explore the various functionalities, including video filtering, searching, and channel navigation.
 The project is designed to provide an authentic YouTube experience.